SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "CertOC Loading Dll"

+    Detects when a user installs certificates by using CertOC.exe to loads the target DLL file.

+    - **Effort:** intermediate

 ??? abstract "Chafer (APT 39) Activity"

     Detects previous Chafer (APT 39) activity attributed to OilRig as reported in Nyotron report in March 2018.